nalej/docs/docs/resources/resources-1.md

 After clicking on that button, we can see a form where we can enter the name and value of the label, and we can save or discard this new information.

-If, however, in the list of labels we click on one or more labels \(selecting them\), this `+` button changes its function to **delete**, and its image to one of a bin, so we can delete the selected labels.
+If, however, in the list of labels we click on one or more labels \(thus selecting them\), this `+` button changes its function to **delete**, and its image to one of a bin, so we can delete the selected labels.

 ![](../img/res_cmon_selectlabelfromcluster.png)